sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

 ![MDK](img_012.png)

-To find the correct URLs for your client, you should go to [Mobile Services cockpit](https://developers.sap.com/tutorials/cp-mobile-dev-kit-ms-setup.html#00512449-638b-4de6-aa68-87609545f186) and find your MDK application that you want to link to this client.
-Click on **Security** from the MDK app main page, then click on the OAuth client link.
+To find the correct URLs for your client, you should go to [Mobile Services cockpit](https://developers.sap.com/tutorials/cp-mobile-dev-kit-ms-setup.html#08a4320f-424c-4f94-8de0-d9a7be8378d5) and find your MDK application that you want to link to this client.

+Click on `com.sap.mdk.demo` > **Security** tab.

+Copy the Client ID, Redirect URL, OAuth Authorization & OAuth Token and paste to `ClientId`, `RedirectUrl`, `AuthorizationEndPointUrl` and `TokenUrl` parameters respectively.

 ![MDK](img_013.png)

-`AppId`: App ID from App info page.
+`AppId`: App ID from `Info` tab.

 ![MDK](img_014.png)

-`SapCloudPlatformEndpoint`: Server URL from App API page.
+`SapCloudPlatformEndpoint`: Server URL from `APIs` tab.

 ![MDK](img_015.png)